-Scuba diving, surfing, stand up paddle boarding, snorkeling, kayaking in the mangrove forest, cliff jumping, zip lining, visiting underground houses, yoga, massages, learning about local culture, exploring by scooter or just kicking back and enjoying a drink while watching another spectacular Indonisian sunset – just a handful of things to do on Nusa Lembongan.
+Scuba diving, surfing, stand up paddle boarding, snorkeling, kayaking in the mangrove forest, cliff jumping, zip lining, visiting underground houses, yoga, massages, learning about local culture, exploring by scooter or just kicking back and enjoying a drink while watching another spectacular Indonisian sunset – just a handful of island activities to do on Nusa Lembongan.

 For those who prefer a little R&R to more strenuous island activities on offer, you can’t beat kicking back and watching a good Indonesian sunset.
 Nusa Lembongan certainly doesn’t disappoint, with breathtaking views of the sun setting across the water and over Bali.
 The best place to watch the sunset is from Jungutbatu beach, preferably with beer in hand.
 Bring a camera!

 Nusa Lembongan is extremely popular with surfers, with three main breaks just off Jungutbatu beach and one at Cenningan Point.
 Playgrounds is the most user friendly spot on Lembongan with a short right and longer left.
 The wave continues to break in lower tides, is a little bit deeper and has a nice wall to work on.
 Further north is Lacerations, a fast hollow right that breaks over shallow coral but offers wide open tube time!
 Further north again is Shipwrecks, another right-hander that works from mid to high tide.
 There is surfing on Nusa Lembongan year round, although April to September provides the best conditions, with winds coming from the southeast.